 Avoidant/restrictive food intake disorder

-This is a new diagnostic category in DSM-5 and is characterized by avoiding or restricting food intake, without the body image disturbance that would be seen in anorexia nervosa.
+This is a new diagnostic category in the DSM-5 and is characterized by avoiding or restricting food intake, without the body image disturbance that would be seen in anorexia nervosa.
 Children with autism are often noted to be fussy and rigid eaters and may have extreme sensitivity to the appearance, texture, or taste of food.
 Avoidant/restrictive food intake disorder can be understood as a particularly severe form of food sensitivity in such children and would be diagnosed when the child has significant weight loss or faltering growth.
 Treatment may include behavioral desensitization.

 Treatments and interventions for children with autism